 Source: Expert Repairs | The Ultimate Guide to Cleaning & Maintaining Catering Equipment

 The equipment present in the restaurant should be inspected for any problems that could occur in the future.
 This is required by the safety codes of commercial buildings.
 By inspecting the equipment of a restaurant, you’ll not only be lengthening the life of your appliances, but you’ll also be getting the most out of each of the appliances when it comes to the quality of food that each appliance produces.
-Inspecting the equipment ultimately contributes to giving the best service to your customers.
+Inspection is particularly important if you’re planning on placing any items into storage or if you use any of the kitchen appliances less frequently than others.
+You should clean and inspect individual appliances both before and after storing them.
+Ultimately, careful inspection of the equipment contributes to giving the best service to your customers.

 It may be difficult to manage a restaurant and balance all the tasks that it requires to serve food and manage employees.
 However, this advice will help you get the most out of the equipment in your restaurant.
 You are advised to clean your equipment before and after using it, provide regular maintenance for your equipment, provide proper training on the equipment, read the owner’s manual and inspect the equipment often.